xultaeculcis/ml-project-cookiecutter/{{ cookiecutter.repo_name }}/docs/guides/setup-dev-env.md

 3. The command above will automatically run formatters, code checks and other steps defined in the `.pre-commit-config.yaml`

-4. All of those checks will also be run whenever a new commit is being created i.e. when you run `git commit -m "blah"`
+4. All of those checks will also be run whenever a new commit is being created i.e., when you run `git commit -m "blah"`

 5. You can also run it manually with this command: `pre-commit run --all-files`